DrDeke/dte_plan_analyzer/README.md

 # dte_plan_analyzer
 A quick and very dirty script to examine a year's worth of your DTE Energy electric usage and calculate your cost on the D1 standard service plan vs the D1.2 time-of-day service plan

-I whipped this up as a one-time thing and have not yet stepped through the debugging output in an attempt to verify that it is computing the D1.2 plan usage correctly.
-I plan to do that and will remove this statement once I have.

-I haven't yet decided whether I plan to tidy up and improve / generalize this code or not.

 # How to use
 1. Download exactly one year's worth of your electric usage data from dteenergy.com in CSV format
 2. Run the script with the CSV file as the argument